 5. Oaken Financial High-Interest Savings Account

-An Oaken Financial HISA also comes unlimited interact e-transfers, internal transfers, and no additional fees for external ATM use.
+An Oaken Financial HISA also comes unlimited Interac e-transfers, internal transfers, and no additional fees for external ATM use.
 Oaken Financial also offers joint bank account options.

 Oaken Financial products are available to all Canadian citizens.

-7. Manulife Bank of Canada Advantage Account
+6. Manulife Bank of Canada Advantage Account

 Manulife Bank of Canada Advantage Account offers a high-interest savings account with a promotional rate of 3.25% for the first 182 days.
-Once the promotional term is complete, customers can enjoy a rate of 1.5%.
+Once the promotional term is complete, customers can enjoy a rate of 1.50%.

 An account with Manulife Bank allows customers to bank for free with a minimum savings account balance of $1,000.
-If you are using the account with a balance lower than this amount, transactions and e-transfers cost $1.00.
+If you are using the account with a balance lower than this amount, transactions and e-transfers cost $1.
 Using an ATM outside of the EXCHANGE Network costs $1.50.

 Manulife Bank of Canada proudly serves citizens of Quebec.

-9. MAXA Financial High-Interest Savings Account
+7. MAXA Financial High-Interest Savings Account

 10. Motusbank High-Interest Savings Account